 Throughout all of our programs, our teens develop a deep commitment to social responsibility and social change, along with the necessary leadership and activism tools and skills.
 Along with learning about activism and leadership, all of our teens take on authentic leadership roles within camp to plan and lead activities for their own peers.

-Our rising 11th-12th graders have the unique opportunity to participate in two intensive, leadership and activism experiences that are truly the culmination of the TY experience.
+Our rising 11th-12th graders have the unique opportunity to participate in our intensive, leadership and activism experiencs that are truly the culmination of the TY experience.

 - Our Hadracha: Social Activism Institute, held during first session, allows teens to build their passion and skills for activism, while also having a lot of fun.
 During their four-day trip to Washington, D.C. participants gain insider access to government and congressional leaders to advocate for important issues confronting society and enlist their support to affect change in our world and they learn from leading advocacy organizations and experts in the field on many of the most important topics of our time.
 Hadracha participants also strengthen skills to be community leaders, increase understanding of political process and civic engagement, and become change agents to better our world.